Corporate Governance

 The Company has established the Compliance Committee for the purpose of establishing, disseminating, and ensuring the entrenchment of the Group's compliance system, and its composition is based on a resolution by the Board of Directors.

 The committee holds regular meetings once every six months, and also holds irregular meetings as needed.
-It deliberates and considers matters such as the Group's policies and measures related to the promotion of compliance, measures to prevent recurrence of serious compliance violations, and policies for handling individual reports, and reports or submits its views to the Board of Directors.
+It deliberates and considers matters such as the Group's policies and measures related to the promotion of compliance, measures to prevent recurrence of serious compliance violations, and policies for handling individual reports, and reports and submits or submits its views to the Board of Directors.
 In addition, with regard to reports, from the viewpoint of protecting whistleblowers, a “compliance hotline” contact point for whistleblowers has been established by delegation to an external organization.
 As necessary, the committee obtains legal assessments, views, etc., from external attorneys, including when responding to reports, and engages in deliberations and consideration.

 Furthermore, when deliberating and considering individual reports, depending on the content of the report, related officers and the Presidents of related Group companies, as well as other officers and employees designated by the chair or vice chair of the committee as equivalent responsible persons participate in meetings of the committee as extraordinary members.